pristineio/webrtc-build-scripts/README.md

 6931 reflects the SVN revision from the WebRTC root Google Code Project

-2 reflects a Release Build (0 for Debug, 1 for Release)
+2 reflects a Release Build (0 for Debug, 1 for Profile)

 0 reflects any changes I might need to make to the sample xcode project itself to work (incremented normally)